ABOUT RIO REIMAGINED

 Today, the Salt and Gila are an ephemeral river corridor connecting diverse urban communities across an expansive and growing Maricopa County.
 While the two rivers are now typically defined by intermittent flow as a function of water conservation and distribution in an arid urban climate, they can also have powerful flows during the Arizona monsoon season providing a diverse and unique ecosystem for the region.

-Rio Reimagined is a planning initiative in a very early concept stage, supported by a Statement of Intent, and strong political and community interest.
-A multi-organizational leadership team is conceptualizing the next stage of governance and planning that will formalize leadership and direction for the initiative.
+Rio Reimagined is a planning initiative in a very early concept stage, supported by a Statement of Intent, strong political and community interest, and a diverse array of related projects and plans.
+A multi-organizational leadership team is conceptualizing the next stage of governance and planning that will formalize leadership and direction for the initiative, For more information on these efforts, visit the Rio Reimagined vision planning page.

-The geographic study area of Rio Reimagined covers six cities (Mesa, Tempe, Phoenix, Avondale, Goodyear, Buckeye) and two tribal nations (Salt River Pima Maricopa Indian Community, Gila River Indian Community) along the Salt and Gila river.
-The current study area focuses on 1-2 miles above the banks.
+As shown in the map below, the geographic study area of Rio Reimagined traverses six cities unincorporated areas of Maricopa County, and two tribal nations along the Salt and Gila river corridor.
+The current study area focuses on the communities 1-2 miles above the banks of the river channel.

 Connecting Communities

-The Rio Reimagined initiative champions the transformation of the Salt and Gila Rivers into the heart of the Valley, redefining our evolving relationship with water and reconnecting our communities to one another and the environment.
-As directed and defined by our community, the work of Rio Reimagined is to cultivate public spaces that unite us, enrich people’s lives through access to open space and recreation, create opportunities for education, and promote diverse programming to inspire protection for the rivers’ ecosystems.
+The Rio Reimagined initiative champions the transformation of the Salt and Gila rivers in the heart of the Valley, redefining our evolving relationship with water and reconnecting our communities to one another and the environment.
+As directed and defined by our community, the work of Rio Reimagined is to cultivate public spaces that unite us, enrich people’s lives through access to open space and recreation, create opportunities for education, and promote diverse programming to inspire support for a healthy river ecosystem.

 Connecting Communities

-The Rio Reimagined initiative champions the transformation of the Salt-Gila Rivers into the heart of the Valley, redefining our evolving relationship with water and reconnecting our communities to one another and the environment.
-As directed and defined by community, the work of Rio Reimagined is to cultivate public spaces that unite us, enrich people’s lives through access to open space and recreation, create opportunities for education, and promote diverse programming to inspire protection for the river ecosystems.
+The Rio Reimagined initiative champions the transformation of the Salt and Gila rivers in the heart of the Valley, redefining our evolving relationship with water and reconnecting our communities to one another and the environment.
+As directed and defined by our community, the work of Rio Reimagined is to cultivate public spaces that unite us, enrich people’s lives through access to open space and recreation, create opportunities for education, and promote diverse programming to inspire support for a healthy river ecosystem.

 Restoring and Revitalizing Healthy Rivers

-The initiative also unites and inspires river communities in the protection, preservation, and revitalization of the Salt and Gila Rivers’ unique and precious habitat.
-To this end, in 2017 the initiative reignited a long-term effort of thoughtful restoration and a reimagining focused on cultural and physical history, revived riparian ecology, and the support of vast biodiversity.
+The initiative unites and inspires river communities in the protection, preservation, and revitalization of the Salt and Gila Rivers’ unique and precious habitat.
+To this end, in 2018, Rio Reimagined reignited a long-term effort of thoughtful restoration and a reimagining focused on cultural and physical history, revived riparian ecology, and the support of vast biodiversity.

 Since 2018, a growing number of public, private, and non-profit organizations have been meeting every two months as an informal ‘Rio Reimagined partnership.’
 Their work has involved the examination of precedent regional revitalization projects, discussion of local and federal resources for project needs, networking to establish working collaboration, and coalition-building to realize project efficiencies.
 The Partnership continues to expand and is empowered by the diversity of perspectives and priorities of its participants.